Museums in Athens: A Local’s Guide to the Best Athens Museums

 The Benizelos Mansion was once home to the Greek family of the same name – Angelos Benizelos and his wife Syrigi Palaiologina.
 It is the oldest surviving house in Athens and dates back to the 18th century.

 There are only very few of these “konaki” mansions that still stand in Southern Greece today.
-Many were torn down to make way for apartment buildings during the various housing crises of Greece.
+Many were torn down to make way for apartment buildings during the various housing crises in Greece.

 Admission Information